stiven4270/USCBIO.github.io/README.md

 <h1>About Me! 😎
 </h1>

-- 💻: I am a ninth semester bioengineering student.💻
+- 💻: I am a ninth semester Bioengineering student.💻

 - 🔭: I’m currently working on projects in matlab. 🧠🤖
 <hr>